pierrejay/ad7441xr-lib/README.md

 This version is easier to use compared to the original AD library:
 - User-friendly methods for accessing chip parameters and converting real ADC/DAC values & units
-- Automatic ADC polling & status update is done in the background, by calling the loop() method in the user program's main loop for non-blocking operation (especially effective when combined with continuous ADC reading mode)
+- Automatic ADC polling & status update is done in the background, by calling the poll() method in the user program's main loop for non-blocking operation (especially effective when combined with continuous ADC reading mode)
 - ADC function & conversion mode changes are fully implemented as recommended in the chip's datasheet
 - MUX register settings have been modified in output modes (voltage or current) to provide real output voltage/current feedback
 - The 200K pull-down resistor is automatically enabled depending on the ADC function, as recommended in the chip's datasheet